gfbarbieri/intro-data-analysis-python/README.md

 Step 2: Follow the installation guidelines, all of the default settings should not be a problem--you should not have to change any thing during the installation process.

-Step 3: After the installation is complete, search for and run the "Anaconda Prompt".
-This is a replacement to your computer's normal command prompt--don't let the black box with a blinking cursor intimidate you.
+Step 3: After the installation is complete, search for and run the "Anaconda Prompt" (something similar is installed for MacOS).
+This is a replacement to your computer's normal command prompt (or shell)--don't let the black box with a blinking cursor intimidate you.

 Step 4: Type "python" and hit enter.
 If you installed Python/Anaconda appropriately, it should list the Python version (3.7.3), as well as some ancillary information.
-If you see a line with ">>>", great, and if you're feeling ambitious, type "2 + 2" and press enter.
+If you see a line with ">>>", that's wonderful.
+If you're feeling ambitious, then type "2 + 2" and press enter.

 **You're good to go!**

 ### _My Pledge to You_
 Python is a fighter jet when most of the time we want a hand-glider, making it an overwhelming tool to begin with.
-The biggest hurdle to using Python fluidly is that you _must know a little bit about how your computer works_, something those who design programs for your computer work tirelessly to help you avoid.
+The biggest hurdle to using Python fluidly is that you _must know a little bit about how your computer works_, something those who design programs for your computer have worked tirelessly to help you avoid.

 With that said, I will at times deliberately exchange thoroughness for practicality and decisiveness, which may offend an advanced user.
 However, _I promise to never lie to you_ and that _you will not need to unlearn what I show you through this course_.
 Yes, you will always need to learn new tools or new ways to perform a familiar task.
 Python is a gigantic ecosystem, but I won't let a scary forest stop us from setting up a small camp among the trees.